 This course provides an overview of the U.S. criminal justice system.
 Topics will include the development of law, the enforcement of law by the police, the determination of guilt and innocence by the courts, and sentencing.
-Prerequisite: CRIM 115 or Sophomore standing or POI.
-Offered every Fall semester.
+Prerequisite: CRIM 115 or sophomore standing, or permission of instructor.
+Offered every fall semester.
 (3 sem. hrs.)